aposin/openinsuranceplatform/CONTRIBUTING.md

 ## Pull Requests
 Pull Requests are the way to go, if you activly want to participate in this project.

-A pull request may be one of the following types:
+A Pull Request may be one of the following types:
-- solutions for an open (or new) issue
+- solutions for an open (or new) Issue
 - bugfix
-- new Feature implementation
+- new feature implementation
-- code parts / snippets for a related issue;
+- code parts / snippets for a related Issue;
 - improvement of code
 - new documentation / documentation changes
 - anything else relevant to the project

-A pull request doesn’t have to represent finished work.
-It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
+A Pull Request doesn’t have to represent finished work.
+It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.

-### Submitting a pull request
+### Submitting a Pull Request

-The basic steps to creat a pull request are the following:
+The basic steps to creat a Pull Request are the following:

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b my-branch-name`
 0. Make your change and remember to add tests
 0. Build the project locally and run local tests
-0. Push to your fork and [submit a pull request][pr]
+0. Push to your fork and [submit a Pull Request][pr]
 0. Included [needed information or documents][needed_docs], stick to the Pull Request template.
 0. Update the docs (if needed)
-0. Pat your self on the back and wait for your pull request to be reviewed and merged.
+0. Pat your self on the back and wait for your Pull Request to be reviewed and merged.

-Here are a few things you can do that will increase the likelihood of your pull request being accepted:
+Here are a few things you can do that will increase the likelihood of your Pull Request being accepted:

 - Follow the styleguide in our [coding manifest][quality-manifest].
 - Write tests.
 - Keep your change as focused as possible.
-If there are multiple changes you would like to make that are not dependent upon each other, submit them as separate pull requests.
+If there are multiple changes you would like to make that are not dependent upon each other, submit them as separate Pull Requests.
 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-- Do submit one pull request to address one issue.
+- Do submit one Pull Request to address one Issue.
-- Do submit two pull request to address two issues.
+- Do submit two Pull Request to address two Issues.
-- Do submit pull requests for typo fixes in documentation or comments.
+- Do submit Pull Requests for typo fixes in documentation or comments.
 This is the easiest and most welcome way to get your name added to the contributor list.
 - Do not submit a large surprise Pull Request.
 Discuss the need for it and the merits of your approach first.
 - Do not be surprised or get upset when you ignore the above and your Pull Request gets closed.
 - Do not expect all Pull Requests to lead to being merged.